yoshinoa/DuplicateVideoFinder/README.md

 ## Caching

-I use a SQLite database (`video_hashes.db`) to store video fingerprints and speed up future scans.
+I use a SQLite database (`media_hashes.db`) to store video fingerprints and speed up future scans.

 ## Supported Extensions